-The Fixed DSU Plan provides that non-executive directors, of which there are currently six, may elect to receive any or all of their Annual Compensation in Fixed DSUs.
-A Fixed DSU is a unit credited to a participant in the Fixed DSU Plan by way of a bookkeeping entry in the books of the Company, the value of which is equivalent to a Common Share.
-All Fixed DSUs paid with respect to Annual Compensation will be credited to the director by means of an entry in a Fixed DSU Account when such Annual Compensation is payable.
-The director's Fixed DSU Account will be credited with the number of Fixed DSUs determined by dividing the dollar amount of compensation payable in Fixed DSUs on the payment date by the Share Price of a Common Share at the time.
-Share Price is defined in the Fixed DSU Plan and means (if the Common Shares are listed and posted for trading on the TSX) the closing price of a Common Share on the TSX averaged over the five (5) consecutive trading days immediately preceding the date of grant or the redemption date, as the case may be.
+The Company's Deferred Share Unit Plan (the "DSU Plan") provides that non-executive directors may elect to receive any or all of their annual compensation amount, including but not limited to the annual retainer and any committee fees or chair fees (the "Annual Compensation"), in deferred share units ("DSUs").
+A DSU is a unit credited to a participant in the DSU Plan by way of a bookkeeping entry in the books of the Company, the value of which is equivalent to a Common Share.
+All DSUs paid with respect to Annual Compensation will be credited to the director by means of an entry in a DSU account (the "DSU Account") when such Annual Compensation is payable.
+The director's DSU Account will be credited with the number of DSUs determined by dividing the dollar amount of compensation payable in DSUs on the payment date by the share price of a Common Share at the time.
+Share price is defined in the DSU Plan and means (if the Common Shares are listed and posted for trading on the TSX) the closing price of a Common Share on the TSX averaged over the five (5) consecutive trading days immediately preceding the date of grant or the redemption date, as the case may be.
 Fractional Common Shares will not be issued and any fractional entitlements will be rounded down to the nearest whole number.

-Additionally, the Board may award such number of Fixed DSUs to a non-executive director as the Board deems advisable to provide the director with appropriate equity-based compensation for the services he or she renders to the Company.
-The Board shall determine the date on which such Fixed DSUs may be granted and the date as of which such Fixed DSUs shall be credited to the director's Fixed DSU Account.
-The Company and a director who receives such an additional award of Fixed DSUs shall enter into a Fixed DSU award agreement to evidence the award and the terms applicable thereto.
+Additionally, the Board may award such number of DSUs to a non-executive director as the Board deems advisable to provide the director with appropriate equity-based compensation for the services he or she renders to the Company.
+The Board shall determine the date on which such DSUs may be granted and the date as of which such DSUs shall be credited to the director's DSU Account.
+The Company and a director who receives such an additional award of DSUs shall enter into a DSU award agreement to evidence the award and the terms applicable thereto.

-Generally, a participant in the Fixed DSU Plan shall be entitled to redeem his or her Fixed DSUs during the period commencing on the Termination Date and ending on the 90th day following the Termination Date, provided, however that for U.S. Eligible Participants, redemption will be made upon such Participant's "separation from service" as defined under Internal Revenue Code Section 409A.
+Generally, a participant in the DSU Plan shall be entitled to redeem his or her DSUs during the period commencing on the Termination Date (as defined in the DSU Plan) and ending on the 90th day following the Termination Date, provided, however that for U.S. Eligible Participants, redemption will be made upon such participant's "separation from service" as defined under Internal Revenue Code Section 409A.
 Redemptions under the DSU Plan may be in Common Shares issued from treasury, may be purchased by the Company on the open market for delivery to the director, may be settled in cash or any combination of the foregoing.